aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 ## Posters

-Posters should be in a horizontal format suitable for projection on the Solstice monitors in our classroom.
-These posters should be more detailed than your DataBlitz images.
+Posters should be much more detailed than your DataBlitz images.
 They should convey the background, question, methods, results and conclusions of your study.
 They should also include citations to the primary literature.
 (At least 5 references.)
 Use the citation format of the journal [*Development, Genes and Evolution*](https://www.springer.com/journal/427/submission-guidelines#Instructions%20for%20Authors_Types%20of%20papers).

+[Posters can be printed at the Language Resource Center](https://www.colby.edu/people/offices-directory/language-resource-center/instructional-media-center/poster-project-formatting-and-submission-form/) in Lovejoy hall.
+Please submit a `pptx` or `pdf` file 48 hours before our session.

 ### Design

-Posters should be a mix of graphics and text.
-In general, people usually include too much text.
+Posters should be 48 x 36 inches, either horizontal or vertical.
+They include graphics and text and follow the best practices in graphic design and data visualization that our course has discussed.
+(In general, people usually include too much text.
 Use text in a supportive role.
-If something can be shown visually, do that.
+If something can be shown visually, do that.)

-We'll talk more in class about graphic design!

 ### Title